marcopxt/marcopxt/README.md

 # Hey!

 Hi!
-My name is **Marco Antônio Peixoto**, a Ph.D. candidate in genetics and breeding from Federal University of Viçosa.
+My name is **Marco Antônio Peixoto**, a Ph.D. in genetics and breeding from Federal University of Viçosa.

 👨‍💻 I'm a data-driven enthusiastic of data science and quantitative genetics.